 - I write of the paradox of living as a momentary appearance of no-thing-ness and every-thing-ness.

-- I write these essays for my adult children and their children so they may be exposed to the deeper nature of life and what they are.
+- I write these essays for my adult children and their children so they may be exposed to the deeper nature of life.

 - I write about the ease and clarity of presence, how it feels as a body, how it seems to be appearing as the simplicity of what is.
-I foolishly attempt to describe this Mystery.
-I can’t help myself…it just seems to pour out.
+I foolishly attempt to describe this Mystery…meaningless words seem to spontaneously pour forth.

 These writings reflect the challenge and paradox of discussing and dissolving the belief of being a separate and time-based personal entity.
-Perhaps this website is an imaginary roadmap to everywhere and nowhere with fleeting breadcrumbs tossed about for seeing what is appearing here, now.
+There is no separate and personal entity here that can implement change, begin or end seeking, and uncover or cover what is appearing.

 And like a map is not the actual territory it represents, these written words are not able to communicate the Mystery of what is…as it is…it’s beyond the relative and limited words we use to describe an intangibility.